denizjafari/UpperLimbRobot/README.md

 This includes widgets making use of custom transformers and models.
 Just register them with the registries exported by registry.py.

+### Registry
+Models, transformer widgets and more need to be registered to their respective registry in the registries file.

 ### Models
 The integration and testing of multiple pose tracking models lies at the core of the framework.
 There is an interface for models in Models.py which allows